Increasing global temperatures

 ClimateWatch was developed to understand the effects climate change is having on our earth's natural processes.
 The first project of its kind in the Southern Hemisphere, ClimateWatch will allow every Australian to be involved in collecting and recording data that will help shape the country’s scientific response to climate change.

 Climate change is affecting rainfall and temperature across Australia, and is consequently triggering changes in the established flowering times, breeding cycles and migration movements and other phenological changes.
-Essentially ClimateWatch is based on Phenology, the study of periodic plant and animal life cycle events and how these are influenced by seasonal and interannual variations in climate.
+Essentially ClimateWatch is based on phenology, the study of periodic plant and animal life cycle events and how these are influenced by seasonal and interannual variations in climate.
+Examples include bird nesting, insect hatching, plant flowering and fruit ripening.
+Many studies have already provided insight into the relationship between climate variables, such as temperature and rainfall, to the timing of these phenophases.

 - Bureau of Meteorology Climate Change